oppia/oppia-android/wiki/Writing-tests-with-good-behavioral-coverage.md

 Naming test functions descriptively helps in identifying the purpose and scope of each test.
 Use names that reflect the specific behavior being tested.

 Oppia Android follows a naming convention where the test names should read like a sentence, and be consistent with other nearby test names to facilitate easily coming up with new tests.
-Consider using a format similar to the following for naming test functions:
+It's preferred that the following format be used for naming test functions:

 ```
 testAction_withOneCondition_withSecondCondition_hasExpectedOutcome